thegridelectric/gridworks-protocol/docs/types/fibaro-smart-implant-component-gt.rst

     :members:

 **ComponentId**:
     - Description: Component Id.
 Primary GridWorks identifier for a specific physical instance of an  Fibaro, and also as a more generic Component.
-    - Format: UuidCanonicalTextual
+    - Format: UUID4Str

 **ComponentAttributeClassId**:
     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
     - Format: UuidCanonicalTextual

 **ZWaveDSK**: